Lawmakers to finish Louisiana budget on session’s final day

 Already signed into law by Edwards is a ban on abortion as early as six weeks of pregnancy, when a fetal heartbeat is detected, among a package of anti-abortion bills that provoked angry debate but won overwhelming support.
 Louisiana became the fifth state to enact such a prohibition, refusing to include exceptions for pregnancies from rape or incest.
 But Louisiana's abortion ban takes effect only if Mississippi's law is upheld in federal court.

 Lawmakers agreed to labeling restrictions that will keep veggie products from being called meat and products such as cauliflower rice from being marketed as rice.
-They legalized industrial hemp production and created regulations for selling CBD products.
+They legalized industrial hemp production and created regulations for selling CBD products, a bill Edwards signed Thursday.
 They also earmarked $700 million in oil spill recovery money to infrastructure projects.

 This year's session might be remembered as much by what failed as what passed.
 Lawmakers refused to abolish the death penalty, make significant changes to gun laws or set a minimum marriage age in the state.
 They jettisoned all House GOP efforts to roll back last year's tax deal and refused to legalize sports betting.